We can stop COVID-19: Moderna vaccine success gives world more hope

 Moderna expects to have enough safety data required for U.S. authorization in the next week or so and expects to file for emergency use authorization (EUA) in the coming weeks.

-The company’s shares, which have more than quadrupled this year, jumped as much as 12% to a record high while European stocks and Wall Street futures rose.
-Benchmark S&P 500 futures rose 1.3%, stopping just shy of a record high, while the pan-European STOXX 600 hit its highest since Mar.
-5.
+The company’s shares, which have more than quadrupled this year, jumped 8%, while European and U.S. stocks rose.
+The benchmark S&P 500 rose 1%, while the pan-European STOXX 600 climbed 1.3%.

-Shares in Pfizer and its partner BioNTech fell 2.6% and 12.9% respectively while Britain’s AstraZeneca, which has yet to release any results from its late-stage vaccine trials, was down 1.1% at 1425 GMT.
+Shares in Pfizer and its partner BioNTech, whose vaccine must be transported at far colder temperatures, fell 4.3% and 16.4% respectively, while Britain’s AstraZeneca, which has yet to release any results from its late-stage vaccine trials, was down 1%.

 SEVERE CASES